-Tree Canada is looking for tree planting contractors to express their interest in carrying out tree planting projects (including land securement, site preparation, seedling stock acquisition and tree planting supervision) for our National Greening Program (NGP) , a program which supports large-scale tree planting projects in five regions across Canada: British Colombia (including YT, NT, NU), Prairies (AB, MB, SK), Quebec, Ontario and the Maritimes (NB, NS, PE, NL).
+Tree Canada is looking for tree planting contractors to express their interest in carrying out tree planting projects (including land securement, site preparation, seedling stock acquisition and tree planting supervision) for our National Greening Program (NGP) , a program which supports large-scale tree planting projects in five regions across Canada: British Columbia (including YT, NT, NU), Prairies (AB, MB, SK), Quebec, Ontario and the Maritimes (NB, NS, PE, NL).

 This proposal request is open on a continuous basis for new projects, for one of two planting seasons: spring or fall.
 The size of a project can vary, and we ask for a minimum project size of 8,000 trees.
 It is possible to combine multiple properties into one project to meet this minimum size.

 Applications are accepted on an ongoing basis.
 When new funding opportunities become available, all submitted projects will be considered during our two annual evaluation periods (August 1 – January 31 and February 1 – July 31) and successful projects will be awarded based on the proposal criteria detailed here.

 Who we are looking for: